zc4242/DataScienceJob/README.md

 # DataScienceJob

+Using Scrapy to scrape indeed website for data science jobs

-analyze indeed job description to get skill frequency
+Analyze job description to get skill frequency, job categories to study different job categories.

-look for other job title that highly related on job description and study why some are called data science and some are not
+Look for other job title that highly related on job description and study why some are called data science and some are not